Fiber Characteristics – Microfibers

 Eco-Friendly Care Tips

 The fashion industry has continued to shift; it focuses on more environmentally friendly practices within production and garment care methods.
-Microfibers are shed during the garment washing process, and it is important to avoid these tiny fibers making their way into our water supply.
+Fiber Characteristics about Microfibers are shed occurs during the garment washing process, and it is important to avoid these tiny fibers making their way into our water supply.
 Eco-friendly practices have become a concern for many brands and individuals – there are several ways to responsibly wash microfiber garments to keep microdenier fibers from contaminating the environment.

 - Microfiber Washing Bag: These bags are created with the intent of capturing microfibers during the washing process.
 After cleaning the garments, the microfibers can then be removed from the wash bag and thrown away more safely. https://us.guppyfriend.com/

 - Microfiber Washing Machine Filters: These devices attach to a washing machine’s discharge hose and capture microfibers before they are released into drain water.
-These filters must be cleaned regularly to avoid build-up of microfibers. https://filtrol.net/
+These filters must be cleaned regularly to avoid the build-up of microfibers. https://filtrol.net/

 - Microfiber Laundry Ball: These clever items are designed to capture microfibers within the wash using tiny holes that act as filters.
 These devices must be cleaned after each wash by collecting the microfibers from the ball’s surface and throwing away within a small bag to avoid releasing microfibers into the air. https://coraball.com/